Gabâ: Sources

-The source of gabà is not a god or God or an absolute karmic principle, but in the spirits of nature.
+The concept of gabà is not believed to come from a particular god, God, or an absolute karmic principle.
+Instead, it is understood as a consequence associated with the spirits of nature, reflecting the belief that supernatural forces within the natural world can respond to human actions and behavior..
 It must have arisen out of the animism of pre-Spanish Cebuanos.
 With the coming of Christianity into the Islands, gabà became "absorbed" in the Roman Catholic Church.
 In-depth examination, however, would show that it is incompatible with Catholic dogma.